DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

  Q-fixed target.[3]

 ## 3) Double Q-Learning
-The popular Q-Learning algorithm is known to overestimate action values under certain conditions.
-Q-Learning by it self is one of the most popular reinforcement learning algorithms, but it is knwon to sometimes learn unrealistic high action values because it includes a maximization step over estimated action values, which tend to prefer overestimated to underestimated values.
+TThe popular Q-Learning algorithm is known to overestimate action values under certain conditions.
+Q-Learning by it self is one of the most popular reinforcement learning algorithms, but it is known to sometimes learn unrealistic high action values because it includes a maximization step over estimated action values, which tend to prefer overestimated to underestimated values.
 [4]

 To focus on this problem, lets look at the updated rule for Q-Learning and focus on the TD target.
 Here the max operation is necessary to